k-state-id3a/mixed-models-fall25/content/1-intro.md

 ### Let's review that simple model using distribution notation and matrix notation

-There are other ways of writing out the statistical model above besides the model equation form.
+There are other ways of writing out the statistical model above, besides the model equation form.
 Instead of focusing on the distribution of the residuals, we can focus on the distribution of the data $$y$$:

 $$y_{i} \sim N(\mu_i, \sigma^2), \\ \mu_i = \beta_0 + x_{i} \beta_1 + x_{i}^2 \beta_2.$$

 This type of notation is called "probability distribution form".
-The probability distribution form makes it easier to switch to other distributions beyond the Normal ([Part e](3-lesson) of this workshop).
+The probability distribution form makes it easier to switch to other distributions beyond the Normal ([Part 3](3-lesson) of this workshop).
 We can further express this equation using vectors and matrices:

 $$\mathbf{y} \sim N(\boldsymbol{\mu}, \Sigma), \\ \boldsymbol{\mu} = \boldsymbol{1} \beta_0 + \mathbf{x} \beta_1 = \mathbf{X}\boldsymbol{\beta},$$